dansteingart/duestat/README.md

 After I graduated and got a faculty position a few students improved the C code, but the interface and circuit design languished.
 I was hopeful that the nonolith CEE (now the ADALM1000) would obviate the hardware entirely.
 While I would gladly welcome that event, it seems to not be a priority for ADI.
 There have been a bunch of open source potentiostats as BS/MS projects over the last decade, but, to be honest, the part count and not-using-proto-hardware (e.g. not using arduino like things) are a turn off.

 So here we are.
-It's 2021 and electrochemistry at a ~1 mA and lower is still not as accessible as it should be.
+It's 2021 and electrochemistry at a ~1 mA current and lower is still not as accessible as it should be.
 But!
 The new era of arduinos and its successors have SAMD51 M4's for like $20, and this means

 1. ADC resolution has gone to 14 bits! 👍
 2. There's now a few built-in 12 bit DACS! 👍